kevin420eth/App-NBA_Player_Daily_Highlighs/README.md

 ![Banner](https://i.imgur.com/AyIpCyV.png)

-# NBA players daily highlights
+# NBA players daily highlights downloader

 This application allows you to download NBA players' highlights and upload to your Youtube channel everyday automatically.